 You probably have subscribers on your list that haven’t opened your emails for six months, one year, or even more.
 Whether their email address has become invalid, or they’re simply not interested in your messaging, consider removing them from your email list.

 Removing these subscribers will negatively affect your subscriber count, but it will positively impact your list quality, which is more important.
 If you get rid of these disengaged subscribers, you should see engagement rates rise.
 You can send a re-engagement campaign asking these subscribers if they’d like to remain on your list and, if you don’t get a response, you can feel confident removing them.

 Conquer send fear

 Many marketers are afraid of screwing up, and they let “send fear” take over.
-It’s important to try personalization beyond just using first names in the body or subject line of the message and have the confidence to test personalization for your brand.
-If you’re skeptical, use A/B tests to figure out if personalization resonates with your lists.
+It’s important to try personalisation beyond just using first names in the body or subject line of the message and have the confidence to test personalisation for your brand.
+If you’re skeptical, use A/B tests to figure out if personalisation resonates with your lists.
 Make sure all fields are mapped to the right things so that, when your campaign goes out, everything appears correctly.

 How do I get more email signups that drive engagement?

 Whether you’re working with an existing email list or starting to build a brand new one, there are a few ways you can create a high-quality email list that drives engagement.

 Improve signup forms